 Is 5x5 Good For Building Muscle?

-Performing 5x5 weight training alongside compound lifts will lead to a variety of muscle gains and benefits.
+Yes, performing 5x5 weight training alongside compound lifts will build muscle alongside other benefits.

 Can You Still Grow Muscle At 50?